What made you want to get your M.D. degree from WVU?

 Why did you want to go into that type of medicine?

-What do you find most interesting about that area of medicine?
+What do you find most interesting about that area?